-Vehicle history section consists of two parts: mileage verification in the Belgian Mileage Registry and information about mileage
+Vehicle history section consists of two parts: mileage verification for Belgian vehicles and

 The result of verification is presented on the report.
-There are two possible verification results:
+There are three possible verification results:

 Information about mileage - this part contains an expiration date of technical inspection, odometer reading recorded during last technical inspection, mileage recorded during the penultimate inspection.